“27. Temple Ordinances for the Living,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints

 The endowment is received in two parts.
-In the first part, a person receives a preliminary ordinance called the initiatory.
+In the first part, a person receives preliminary ordinances called the initiatory.
 The initiatory comprises three ordinances: washing, anointing, and clothing (see Exodus 29:4–9).
 It includes special blessings related to the person’s divine heritage and potential.

 During the initiatory, the member covenants to wear the temple garment.
 The garment represents his or her personal relationship with God and the commitment to obey covenants made in the temple.
 When members are faithful to their covenants and wear the garment properly throughout their lives, it also serves as a protection.
 For information about wearing and caring for the garment, see 38.5.5.

 In the second part of the endowment, the plan of salvation is taught, including the Creation, the Fall of Adam and Eve, the Atonement of Jesus Christ, the Apostasy, and the Restoration.
 Members also receive instruction on how to return to the Lord’s presence.

 In the endowment, members are invited to make sacred covenants as follows:

 Live the law of obedience and strive to keep Heavenly Father’s commandments.

 Obey the law of sacrifice, which means sacrificing to support the Lord’s work and repenting with a broken heart and contrite spirit.

-Obey the law of the gospel of Jesus Christ, which is the higher law that He taught while He was on the earth.
+Obey the law of the gospel of Jesus Christ, which means:

 Exercising faith in Jesus Christ.